IBM/cloud-native-starter/workshop/00-prerequisites.md

 All subsequent CLI commands will operate in that region.

+---

 ### 3.6 Create a IBM Cloud Kubernetes Service and add ISTIO<a name="part-SETUP-04"></a>
 [<home>](#home)

 For the following steps we use bash scripts from the github project.

+---

-#### 3.6.1 Automated creation of a Cluster with ISTIO for the workshop
+#### 3.6.1 Automated creation of a Cluster with Istio for the workshop

 * create cluster
 Use following bash script to create a free Kubernetes Cluster on IBM Cloud: